ironhack-rmt-materials/wd-lesson-guide-and-resources/extra - job market/b - interview tips.md

 GENERAL ADVICE:
-- screening interview --> positive attitude + all good! (goal: move on to next stage)
 - positive attitude
 - confident (eg. before interview, do 20 push ups + write on a big paper "this role is mine")
 - natural
-- it's ok not to know things, it's ok to ask things (exception: screening interview just the basics)
+- it's ok not to know things, it's ok to ask things
+  - exception: in the screening interview, don't worry about details (but make sure it's something you'd be interested in).
 - it's ok to fail